EMMA-V @ ESEC/FSE 2017

 We intend to have fruitful discussions upon each presentation.
 To stimulate that, each paper is assigned a devil's advocate, who is supposed to prepare a set of up to three controversial questions, and to step into the discussion when appropriate.
 In addition, we allocate one additional discussion slot of 30 minutes at the end of the workshop to address common issues raised during the presentations or for related research questions.

-The workshop solicits research and industry papers with a length of 8-10 pages (including figures, tables, appendices and references) in conformance to the ESEC/FSE 2017 Format and Submission Guidelines
+The workshop solicits novel research and industry papers with a maximum length of 10 pages (including figures, tables, appendices and references) in conformance to the ESEC/FSE 2017 Format and Submission Guidelines

 The international program committee of the workshop will perform a peer review of submitted papers with two reviews per paper.
 As a result the most suitable and relevant papers will be invited for presentation at the workshop.
 At least one author of each accepted paper must register and present the paper at workshop in order for the paper to be published in the workshop proceedings.

-Paper submission will be managed with the Easychair submission system: URL tba.
+Paper submission will be managed with the Easychair submission system under: https://easychair.org/conferences/?conf=emmav2017

 EMMA-V will be located at the Heinz Nixdorf MuseumsForum, Paderborn.